 This course focuses on infectious agents and (un)successful interactions with host immune responses and anti-infectives at the cellular and molecular level.
-The program consists of A. lectures and workgroups on 1) the characteristics of the various classes of pathogens (viruses, bacteria and parasites), 2) immune evasion strategies and successful immune responses to infectious agents, B. electives focusing on challenges in the field of infectious diseases, beneficial bacterial/parasite-host interactions, and treatment/prevention strategies, and C. a practical research project on issues related to infection and immunity.
+The program consists of sections on 1) the characteristics of the various classes of pathogens (viruses, bacteria and parasites), 2) immune evasion strategies and successful immune responses to infectious agents, 3) electives focusing on challenges in the field of infectious diseases, beneficial bacterial/parasite-host interactions, and treatment/prevention strategies, and 4) a practical research project on issues related to infection and immunity.
 Sections 1-3 start with an introductory lecture and comprise several self-study assignments.
 The assignments will be discussed and elaborated upon in workgroup meetings.
 Sample exam questions will be discussed during the workgroup meetings in order to prepare the students for the exam.
 Furthermore, State-of-the-Art lectures on specific topics in the field of infectious agents and immunity will be offered to the students to broaden and deepen their knowledge of infectious agents and their interactions with immune systems and anti-infectives.
 Moreover, students will be challenged to design and carry out experiments (in the field of infection and immunity) in the laboratories of the participating tutors.
 The results of these lab-projects will be presented at a symposium.

 The student will be able to: